 Disclosure: I received this External FPV DVR recorder as part of a product review collaboration with Banggood.
 Although the product was offered for free, all the opinions in this review remain my own.

-The FPV DVR comes in a small cardboard box with tones of cables (2 x AV-out, 2 x AV-In and DC In) and user manual.
-The included cables allow to directly solder the DVR to the video source or to connect it via 3.5 mm jack.
+The FPV DVR comes in a small cardboard box with tons of cables (2 x AV-out, 2 x AV-In and DC-In) and a user manual.
+The included cables allow you to directly solder the DVR to the video source or to connect it via a 3.5 mm jack.

-Unlike my older DVR which has cheap plastic case, this Black Box D1M comes with robust metal case and it measures 38 x 56 mm.
+Unlike my older DVR which has a cheap plastic case, this Black Box D1M comes with a robust metal case and it measures 38 x 56 mm.

 On the rear panel are located the DC-In, micro USB, AV-out and AV-in connectors.
-Through the USB you can configure the DVR as well as to power up the D1M.
-The DC-In accept wide range of input voltage, 5 ~ 15V.
+Through the USB, you can configure the DVR as well as to power up the D1M.
+The DC-In accepts a wide range of input voltage, 5 ~ 15V.

 Black Box Micro D1M DVR review: Test and First usage

-I opted to the test DVR using my RunCam Owl Plus camera and the Eachine LCD5802S FPV monitor.
-I connected the camera directly to the DVR, no 5.8G VTX interleaved.
-As power source for the FPV recorder I used a 2s 2000mAh battery.
+I opted to test the DVR using my RunCam Owl Plus camera and the Eachine LCD5802S FPV monitor.
+I connected the camera directly to the DVR, but no 5.8G VTX was interleaved.
+As a power source for the FPV recorder, I used a 2s 2000mAh battery.

-As I previously mentioned, the BlackBox Micro D1M has only one button and in order to change the settings you need to connect it to a Windows PC.
-Through the “SetTool” APP you can adjust the: Clip length, Recording resolution, Time-Stamp, Video standard (PAL or NTSC).
-Practically the tool creates a config file on the micro SD card.
+As I previously mentioned, the BlackBox Micro D1M has only one button and to change the settings, you need to connect it to a Windows PC.
+Through the “SetTool” APP you can adjust the: Clip length, Recording resolution, Time-Stamp, and Video standard (PAL or NTSC).
+Practically, the tool creates a configuration file on the micro SD card.

 After power ON, the DVR starts to record automatically, which is nice because I forget to push that damn “Record” button very often.
 BTW, the status LED flashes when the DVR is recording.

-Thanks to the higher resolution, in case of “HD” mode the image quality is significantly better.
-Both sample videos had 16 Bit PCM mono audio with 8000 Hz sample rate.
+Thanks to the higher resolution, the image quality is significantly better in the case of “HD” mode.
+Both sample videos had 16-bit PCM mono audio with an 8000 Hz sample rate.

 I am unable to find the set tool app .
 When I power up the LED does not blink.